• Home

 • com is providing services to international markets by connecting cancer patients to distant specialists and facilitating sharing of standardized reports between patients and oncologists.

-However, India continues to highlight multiple paradox and challenges within healthcare sector.
+However, India continues to highlight multiple paradoxes and challenges within the healthcare sector.
 While there is a simultaneous success and failure, healthcare is clearly on a sustainable edge.

 India tremendously lags in quality of medical care, with relevant information at point of care also lacking.